FEdanish/Eclipse-Airdrop-Guide/README.md

 Dex link: https://eclipse.invariant.app/points

-2⃣Hyperlane: one of the OG project in its space, has successfully raised $18.5 million in funding from leading venture capital firms.
+2⃣ Hyperlane: one of the OG project in its space, has successfully raised $18.5 million in funding from leading venture capital firms.

 Bridge link: https://www.usenexus.org

 3⃣ Scope: Native NFT launchpad for Eclipse.

 Link: https://scopenft.xyz